Honor Cords and Graduation Stoles

 - Summa Cum Laude, 3.90

-This Natural and Mathematical Sciences Department honor society recognizes outstanding achievement in the study of mathematics at the undergraduate level.
+This Mathematical Sciences Department honor society recognizes outstanding achievement in the study of mathematics at the undergraduate level.
 Membership is open to students who have completed at least three (3) college mathematics courses (including at least one semester of calculus) with an overall average of 3.00 or better.
-Members must be at least second-semester sophomore and rank in the top thirty-five percent (35%) of their class.
-For more information regarding membership, contact Dr. Jim Buchholz, Professor of Mathematics, at 951.343.4359 or Rita Schneider, department secretary, at 951.343.8662.
+Members must be at least second-semester sophomore and rank in the top 35 percent of their class.
+For more information regarding membership, contact Dr. Jim Buchholz, Professor of Mathematics, at 951.343.4359 or Allison Ford, department secretary, at 951.343.8662.

 - Sigma Delta Pi (Red and Gold Cords)

 The Spanish Honor Society welcomes Spanish majors and minors based upon academic achievement.
 Undergraduate students in the upper 35 percent of the class, with a grade point average of a 3.0 or higher in Spanish are eligible for consideration.
 For additional information regarding membership, contact the department secretary at 951.343.4590.

 - Sigma Theta Tau International, Chi Mu Chapter (Purple and White Cords)